 What job do you do as a digital nomad?

 Some months I earn lots of money.
 Some months I don't.
 I earn a lot less than I did as a full-time employee but my outgoings are considerably less too.
 I'm also a member of a team.
-My boyfriend runs a number of online businesses so as long as our combined income exceeds our combined outgoings we're happy.
+My partner runs a number of online businesses so as long as our combined income exceeds our combined outgoings we're happy.
 It's funny how these fundamentals remain the same even when you live an unconventional lifestyle.

 I have created a presentation and workshop all about how to get started as a freelancer and how to do this while travelling full-time .
 You can find out more about Going Freelance and how I can help you with this here.